Andy Fletcher dead: Depeche Mode keyboardist and founding member Andy Fletcher dies aged 60

 Fletcher, nicknamed “Fletch”, founded Depeche Mode in Basildon in 1980.

-The band has had worldwide chart success with songs including Enjoy The Silence, Personal Jesus and Just Can’t Get Enough.
+The band went on to enjoy worldwide chart success with songs including Enjoy The Silence, Personal Jesus and Just Can’t Get Enough.

 In 2020, along with longtime bandmates Dave Gahan and Martin Gore, and former members Vince Clarke and Alan Wilder, he was inducted into the Rock and Roll Hall of Fame.